jimhigson/oboe.js/writing/main/2_Introduction.md

 As seen the \ref{enhancingrest} example, may be aborted once the data needed has been identified.

+Right has better pacing of requests with 4 being made at roughly equal intervals rather than a single request and then a rapid burst of 3.

 Despite the enthusiasm for which SOA and REST in particular has been adapted, I believe this model isn't being used to its fullest potential.
 Consider a fairly simple task of retrieving all the images used on a web